The mechanic lives and breathes Ferraris and is surrounded by exotic Italian sports cars at his Meltham garage Italia Autosport.

 The skill levels expected at his garage were so high he once had to dismiss a former Formula 1 mechanic who hadn’t been up to his high standards.

-“Today in 2010 it’s damn near impossible to get a Ferrari skilled man that will work to our level.
+“Today it’s damn near impossible to get a Ferrari skilled man that will work to our level.
 This garage’s success is because it’s 30 or 40 years out of date.
 Our customers love it, they love the old fashioned way.
 Everything we do here is old school motor engineering.
 Only this week we’ve had a 1965 Lotus Cortina and I’ve rebuilt the differential on it.
 To speak to a guy at college at the moment he wouldn’t know what we’re talking about.”

 “[He’d say] this is a throw away part and you put a new one in.
 We try and train our own people, it’s very difficult.”